Benjamin Griveaux: Early life

 Griveaux was born in Saint-Rémy.
 His father is a notary and his mother is a barrister.
 He studied at Sciences Po, where he was vice-president of the student union and founded a student magazine called L’Autodafé.
 He graduated in 1999 and continued his studies at HEC Paris, earning a master's degree in 2001.
 He failed to gain admission to the École nationale d'administration.

 Career

 Early beginnings

-Between 2003 and 2008 Griveaux began working for A Gauche en Europe, a think-tank founded by Dominique Strauss-Khan and directed by Michel Rocard.
-He worked as an adviser to Strauss-Khan and supported his unsuccessful bid for the leadership of the Socialist Party in 2006.
+Between 2003 and 2008 Griveaux began working for A Gauche en Europe, a think-tank founded by Dominique Strauss-Kahn and directed by Michel Rocard.
+He worked as an adviser to Strauss-Kahn and supported his unsuccessful bid for the leadership of the Socialist Party in 2006.
 He founded Mediane Conseil, a recruitment consultancy, the same year.

 In 2008, Griveaux stood as a Socialist in both the municipal and departmental elections in Chalon-sur-Saône, which took place simultaneously that year.
 He succeeded in winning a seat as both a municipal councilor for Chalon-sur-Saône and a departmental councilor for Saône-et-Loire.
 He later became vice-president of the Departmental Council, which was then led by Arnaud Montebourg.

 In 2012 he worked on François Hollande's campaign for the presidency and after Hollande's election served as an adviser to Health Minister Marisol Touraine.